o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/animating/tweener-system/tweener-components.md

 ---
-description: ' Learn which entity parameters that Amazon Lumberyard supports in the Scripted Entity Tweener system. '
+description: ' Learn which entity parameters that Open 3D Engine supports in the Scripted Entity Tweener system. '
 title: Tweener Supported Components
 ---